An asymptotic Peskun ordering and its application to lifted samplers: Numerical experiments

-As $\mu$ increases, the target becomes rougher and concentrated on fewer configurations.
-When the roughness and concentration level are too severe the performance of the lifted informed sampler stagnates, whereas that of the non-lifted MH sampler continues to improve.
-There are two reasons for this.
-Firstly, the acceptance rates deteriorate more rapidly for the lifted than the non-lifted sampler (as a consequence of the difference in the acceptance probability, see \eqref{eqn_acc_prob_inf_lifted}).
-Secondly, when the mass is concentrated on few configurations, it leaves not much room for persistent movement for the lifted sampler.
-The latter thus loses its avantage.
-Again, the non-informed samplers both perform poorly (the lines are on top of each other).
+As $\mu$ increases (\autoref{fig_results_Ising} (b)), the target becomes rougher and concentrated on fewer configurations.
+When the roughness and concentration level are too severe the performance of the locally-balanced lifted sampler stagnates, whereas that of its MH counterpart continues to improve.
+When the roughness and concentration level are too severe and the samplers are at the mode, the MH sampler has an advantage.
+When the chain leaves the mode, it always has the possibility to return to it the following iteration.
+The chain simulated by the lifted sampler cannot because it is forced to try continuing in the same direction.
+Also, when the mass is concentrated on few configurations, it leaves not much room for persistent movement for the lifted sampler, and it thus loses its advantage.